 Humankind cannot gain anything without first giving something in return.
 To obtain, something of equal value must be lost.
 The law of equivalent exchange is already an overworked concept you have always encountered when it comes to Fullmetal Alchemist.
 By the meaning of the law itself, you don’t need to understand the whole thing in your chemistry or physics class, you don’t need to go over your old notes to read about the composition and structure of energy and matter and how these small things behave in nature because that’s too stressful.
 All you need is a basic understanding on the impact of the principle to human lives.
 For fans of the series, you are much aware, more than anyone in the universe, the philosophy is rather a dangerous act if perform selfishly as failure to pursue the philosophical law might result to devastating consequences.

 If you scrutinize deeply the concept, it brings an eye opener to the real world where such philosophy can be applicable in everyday life.
 It teaches the reality of life in simple ways.
-How can we achieve success if we don’t have hardwork and perseverance?
-In the brighter angle of life, it’s like sacrificing our time and effort in order for us to get what we want, at least, happiness and contentment at the end of the day.
+How can you achieve success if you don’t have hardwork and perseverance?
+In the brighter angle of life, it’s like sacrificing your time and effort in order for you to get what you want, at least, happiness and contentment at the end of the day.
 Figure out whether it’s worth the sacrifice.
 In your workplace, you might be physically exhausted.
 In school, you might be mentally tired, but the effort you rendered is the most valued action that requires sacrifice.
 Contrary to the law, however, failure to achieve something is the result of inability to determine the fundamentals of life as making a selfish decision and the greed to surpass the top line.
 Would that gain the value of satisfaction?
 Let’s take the word “love” for instance.
 You would sacrifice everything for your family and loved ones as utilizing your time, money and effort.
 Would you want something of equal value from them in return?
 To simply put it, it is more blessed to give than to receive.